npnkhoi/npnkhoi.github.io/_posts/2024-08-13-googlemaps.md

 tags: cs
 ---

 GoogleMaps maps our entire world.
-It technical and poetic at the same time.
+It's technical and poetic at the same time.

 ![](/assets/googlemaps.png)